VernonNaidoo-Toronto/SCS3250-Group-2-Final-Project/README.md

 #### <a name="lessons_analysis">Analysis</a>

 1. Correlation and autocorrelation are good tools to help us show the quality and characteristics of data.
 They also help to drive the choice of machine learning algorithms to use.
-2. How to use Panda, scatter matrix
+2. Effective use of the pandas library for building a scatter matrix
-3. How to visualize data matplotlib, an autocorrelation plot and pcolor
+3. Efficient techniques for generating complex statistical analysis visualiations of data, using matplotlib, autocorrelation plots and pcolor pseudocolor plots
-4. How to analyze the autocorrelation function for a time series and identifying the correlation from scatter plot
+4. Time series analysis, using the autocorrelation function
+5. Visual approaches for using scatter plots to detect and quantify correlations between pairs of time series variables in a matrix

 #### <a name="lessons_classification">Machine Learning - Classification</a>
 1. Harness useful pandas libraries like Scikit-Learn to create effective prediction models easily.